-Here are some guidelines that we have written on how to keep your jewellery looking it's best.
-If you are at all unsure about any of the below, please get in touch.
+Here are some brief tips and guidelines that Mandana has written on how to keep your jewellery looking it’s best.
+If you are at all unsure about any of the below, or need further information, please get in touch via our contact page.

 GENERAL CARE FOR JEWELLERY

 • All jewellery should be treated with care.

-• Care should be taken when using cosmetic products such as perfumes, hairspray, tanning lotion, creams etc. It is best to apply products first and allow them to dry fully before putting on your jewellery.
+• When using cosmetic products such as perfumes, hairspray, tanning lotion, creams etc., it is best to apply products first and allow them to dry fully before putting on your jewellery.
 Avoiding them altogether on areas the jewellery will sit if at all possible.

 • In order to prevent scratches to your jewellery, store it separately in the box the piece was supplied in.